armory/docs-cdaas/content/en/deployment/overview.md

 linktitle: Overview
 weight: 1
 description: >
-  Learn about deployment targets and strategies that you can use with Armory CD-as-a-Service.
-Deploy to Kubernetes using blue/green or canary strategies.
+  Learn what an Armory CD-as-a-Service deployment is and how it works - strategies (blue/green, canary) and constraints for deploying your app to your target Kubernetes clusters.
 categories: ["Canary Analysis", "Features", "Concepts"]
 tags: ["Deploy Strategy", "Canary", "Blue/Green", "Kubernetes"]
 ---